Sebastianhju/Runeterra-5e/Uncommon Items.md

 **Feels Good** When rolling hit dice, add 1 to the total.

+_Alternativ_

+**Spoils of War**: Whenever you score a takedown, you gain gold equal to twenty times the creatures challenge rating, up to a maximum of 500 gold

+**Quest**: Whnever you've gained 500 gold using this item, it transforms into Pauldrons of Whiterock

 ---

 ## Fearie Charm

+- 130 Gold
+- Wonderous Item

 **Mana well**: When rolling hit dice you reagain 1 mana for each hit dice spent.